merlinfuchs/embed-generator/README.md

 # Start the development server (optional)
 RUST_LOG=info cargo run

-# Build and include the frontend files in the backend binary (recommended)
+# Build and include the frontend & docs files in the backend binary (recommended)
 cargo build --release
-# Or build without the frontend files
+# Or build without the frontend & docs files
-# You will need a HTTP server like Nginx to serve the frontend
+# You will need a HTTP server like Nginx to serve the frontend & docs
 cargo build --release --no-default-features
 ```